Viewable With ANY Browser

 The CDA is another attempt by government to provide backbone to parents who have none.
 When parents are too weak-willed to tell their own children what clothes are appropriate, what TV shows are suitable, and what they can see on the Internet, they ask government to provide the necessary backbone through dress codes, V-chips, and the CDA.
 Well, my house does not need this protection.

-My baby is 25 years old and living more than a 1,000 miles away.
-Her brother is 30.
-Neither of them have yet made my wife and me grandparents.
+My baby is 37 years old and living more than a 1,000 miles away.
+Her brother is 41.
 We certainly do not need the government dictating that the content of the Internet (or of TV) coming into my house should be suitable for a 9-year-old.
+(When we babysit our grandchildren, my wife and I carefully monitor what TV shows they watch and how they use our computers.)

 Parents need to exercise control within their own homes and not depend on the government to stiffen their spines.
 They need strong index fingers on the "Off" buttons.
 They need to say "No" when children ask for the ISP passwords.
-(Neither of my adult children have my ISP password.)
-They certainly do not need to ask on behalf of their children for the government to interfere with what electronic signals come into my house.
+Neither of my adult children — with homes of their own — do not ask on behalf of their children for the government to interfere with what electronic signals come into my house.

 The comments by Rep. Tom Coburn (R, Oklahoma) about the TV broadcast of "Schindler's List" surely prove that neither governments nor politicians can be trusted to judge what expressions of culture or entertainment are suitable for the inhabitants of this nation.